eugene-kim806/3DVWS_2025/README.md

 - 🔵 Enhancing tissue (ET)
 - 🟡 Resection cavity (RC)

-Developed as part of my individual project at the Winter School on 3D Vision 2025, this repository includes preprocessing, training, inference, evaluation, and visualization modules.
+Developed as part of my individual project at the 3D Vision Winter School 2025, this repository includes preprocessing, training, inference, evaluation, and visualization modules.

 ---